History of Myanmar: Arakan (1287–1785)

 Although Arakan had been de facto independent since the late Pagan period, the Laungkyet dynasty of Arakan was ineffectual.
 Until the founding of the Mrauk-U Kingdom in 1429, Arakan was often caught between bigger neighbours, and found itself a battlefield during the Forty Years' War between Ava and Pegu.
-Mrauk-U went on to be a powerful kingdom in its own right between 15th and 17th centuries, including East Bengal between 1459 and 1666.
+Mrauk-U went on to be a powerful kingdom in its own right between the 15th and 17th centuries, including East Bengal between 1459 and 1666.
 Arakan was the only post-Pagan kingdom not to be annexed by the Taungoo dynasty.